Wait... Where Are All the Black Friday 2019 Deals?

 Buy Used, Refurbished, or Generic

 Why spend more than you have to when you're shopping?
-Though you'll want to take some care buying used, thrift shops, Craigslist, and eBay can be great ways to find gently used goods at a fraction of the retail price.
+Though you'll want to take some care when buying used, thrift shops, Craigslist, and eBay can be great ways to find gently used goods at a fraction of the retail price.
 Refurbished items are usually guaranteed by the manufacturer to be as good as new, and come with a nice discount.
 And while opinions vary on generic goods, you can't deny the cost savings, especially with generic drugs.

 Potential Savings: Varies